 On completion of this course, the student will be able to:

-- Demonstrate a highly developed command of visual literacy and an imaginative critical faculty.
+- Demonstrate a highly developed command of visual literacy and an original and imaginative critical faculty.

-- Successfully engage your peers in discussions that articulate the relationships between material cultural practices and related theories
+- Provide evidence of an Independent a body of research and successfully engage your peers in discussions that articulate the relationships between material cultural practices and related theories and discourses.

 - Apply critical analysis, evaluation and synthesis to principle theories and discourses at the forefront of material culture studies.